Start Printed Page 67674

 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Temporary rule; closure.

-NMFS implements accountability measures (AMs) for the golden tilefish recreational sector in the exclusive economic zone (EEZ) of the South Atlantic for the 2019 fishing year through this temporary rule.
-NMFS estimates recreational landings of golden tilefish in 2019 have reached the recreational annual catch limit (ACL).
-Therefore, NMFS closes the golden tilefish recreational sector in the South Atlantic EEZ on June 17, 2019.
-This closure is necessary to protect the golden tilefish resource.
+NMFS implements an accountability measure (AM) for the recreational sector for the snapper-grouper deep-water complex (yellowedge grouper, silk snapper, misty grouper, queen snapper, sand tilefish, and blackfin snapper) in the South Atlantic for the 2019 fishing year through this temporary rule.
+NMFS has determined that recreational landings of the deep-water complex have exceeded the recreational annual catch limit (ACL).
+Therefore, NMFS closes the recreational sector for this complex on December 11, 2019, through the remainder of the 2019 fishing year in the exclusive economic zone (EEZ) of the South Atlantic.
+This closure is necessary to protect the species in the deep-water complex.

 Start Further Info

 Frank Helies, NMFS Southeast Regional Office, telephone: 727-824-5305, email: firstname.lastname@example.org.